 Then add in the tear cover returns.
 This means every copy not sold at the retail level is thrown away at the store in mass-market (after tearing off the cover and only returning the torn covers to the publisher for full credit).
 But trade paperbacks come back to the publisher who can resell it or sell them as “hurt or bargain books” and get their print costs back.

 Stephen Lawhead’s “Song of Albion” series is a perfect example.
 The Albion series was originally published in hardcover by Lion.
 It sold well for a $20 hardcover at a time when NO ONE sold fiction hardbacks for that much, in CBA.
-(Lion was owned by David C. Cook Publishing – Lion also published the first Jan Karon books… in trade paperback.
+(At the time, Lion was owned by David C. Cook Publishing – Lion also published the first Jan Karon books… in trade paperback.
 Note that Jan Karon has never been sold in mass paper, even by Penguin.)
 Sales justified bringing it out in trade paperback.
-The general market discovered the strength of the Albion series and either Avon or Ace licensed the mass-market rights to the Albion series which circulated for a couple years.
+The general market discovered the strength of the Albion series and either Avon or Ace licensed the mass-market rights to the Albion series which circulated for a couple of years.
 Then Lawhead’s agent secured the sale of the rights to all Lawhead’s past books from Crossway and the trilogy from Lion to Zondervan.
 A series of licensing agreements got most of those books published in mass-market by NY houses.
 But they were on the shelves for a few seasons and then disappeared (part of the “here and gone” nature of mass-market publishing.)
 So while you may complain that you can’t find Albion in mass-market, it only means that you missed your chance when they were available.
 I could give dozens of examples.

-I know people vote with their pocketbook.
+I know people vote with their pocketbooks.
 We all do.
 In every industry.
 Publishers are trying their best to keep costs and profits in line.
 They resist price increases because they know the effect it has on the reader.
 But mass-market is not the solution.
 It never will be.

-Left Behind was launched in hard cover, then trade paper.
+Left Behind was launched in hardcover, then trade paper.
 The first volume was released in mass-market for one season as a way to seed the market for the series.
 It was a great success.
 I think this happened around the release of book 3 or 4 of the series.
 It got book one in grocery store check-out lines and airports all over the country.
 They sold at least 500,000 copies of the mass-market edition.
 Created a lot of new readers… Over 75,000,000 books sold in the series.

 I hope this helps you understand the biz side of the industry a little better.
 Most complaints are solved when an understanding of the facts is presented.
 Most complaints derive from a lack of knowledge which leads to dissatisfaction.

 I know of an author who had a book in trade paper.
 It sold 12,000 copies (at $10.99).
 It was later brought out in mass-market… and only sold 6,000 copies (at $5.99).
-A similar scenario occurred with the mass-market editions of Bodie Thoene, Janette Oke and Michael Phillips books from Bethany House.
+A similar scenario occurred with the mass-market editions of Bodie Thoene, Janette Oke, and Michael Phillips books from Bethany House.
 The sales were a tenth (10%) of the sales in trade paper.
 So let’s admit that our desires for cheaper books will always be greater than a publisher’s ability to provide said prices.

 My effort here has been an attempt to discuss the economic realities of the publishing community.
 It is my take on the situation and you may disagree with some of the details.
 But understand that this is a fairly accurate portrayal of the industry.
 It costs a publisher $30,000 to $40,000 to put a book on the market with any sort of significance.
 (This includes cover design, editing, typesetting, printing, shipping, modest advertising, and author advances…for an average book.)
 If it was your money you would be very careful about what you spent it on and how you spent it.